Skip to main content

 - The valley’s ridges and hills are cloaked in mixed hardwood and conifer forest, while chestnut oak, gray birch, quaking aspen, white pine, and pitch pine populate flat ridge tops once cleared for pasture and logging.
 Some juniper and Virginia pine can be found on recently abandoned farmland.
 Oaks, red maple, black cherry, hemlock and tulip poplar dominate in other areas.
 These upland forests are the most common habitat type and total nearly 18,800 acres, nearly 60 percent, of the valley.
 Sections of the refuge are being converted to warm-season grass and wildflower meadows.
-All habitats are being managed for invasive species invasive species An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
-Their unwelcome presence can destroy ecosystems and cost millions of dollars.
+All habitats are being managed for , with the main target species being Japanese Barberry and Mugwort.

 - In most areas of the valley, vegetation is well‐established and stable, providing a thick canopy important to fish.
 In addition to streams and creeks, a variety of forested and open wetlands are found in the valley bottom and total nearly 1,750 acres.
 These wetlands host a variety of wildlife including waterfowl, wading birds, river otter, beaver, and several dozen species of reptiles and amphibians.
 Vernal pools are also scattered across the valley, supporting a number of salamander, frog, turtle, and snake species.
 Refuge staff and volunteers, as well as the Brodhead Chapter of Trout Unlimited, are restoring sections of the Cherry Creek.